 E-bikes are not bikes.
 Bicycles are human powered vehicles.
 E-bikes are motor vehicles.
 As such, e-bikes share some features with bicycles and thus offer the best of both worlds, but some features of e-bikes capture the worst of both worlds.
-In this posting I will offer an objective (that is, not influenced by being a dealer for these bikes) view of the advantages and disadvantages of e-bikes.
+In this posting I will offer a balanced view of the advantages and disadvantages of e-bikes.
 You will draw your own conclusions, but you may already be aware that I would not be using the language I did in the first paragraph if I were sanguine about e-bikes.

-(Reuters Health) - E-bikes and electric scooters are becoming increasingly popular in the United States, but the powered bikes carry a higher risk of severe injuries than traditional bicycles and a different pattern of injury risks compared with scooters, a recent study finds.
+1. E-bikes and electric scooters carry a higher risk of severe injuries than traditional bicycles and a different pattern of injury risks compared with scooters, a recent study finds.

 While people riding e-bikes were more likely to suffer internal injuries and be hospitalized compared to the other riders, powered scooter users had higher rates of concussion.
 E-bike injuries were also more than three times as likely to involve a collision with a pedestrian than either scooter or traditional bike injuries, the researchers report in the journal Injury Prevention